JuliaAI/StatisticalTraits.jl/README.md

 encode type metadata for inspection, or for use in function dispatch.

-Here are two examples, which might be applies to both statistical model types and loss function types:
+Here are two examples, which might apply to both statistical model types and loss function types:

 ```julia